Org Export Reference Documentation

 Non-nil when archived sub-trees should also be transcoded.
 If it

-is set to the headline symbol, only the archived headline’s name
+symbol, only the archived headline’s name

 is retained.